 The term of existence of the Section shall be perpetual unless dissolved according to the bylaws of the Academy.

 Article II: Membership and Privileges

 2.1 Section Membership

-All Emergency Medicine Residency-Trained Fellows-in-Training, Associate or Voting members of the Academy who are within the first seven years of professional practice after residency or fellowship training shall be eligible for membership in the Young Physicians Section.
+All Emergency Medicine Residency-Trained, Fellows-in-Training, Associate or Voting members of the Academy who are within the first five years of professional practice after residency or fellowship training shall be eligible for membership in the Young Physicians Section.

 2.2 Voting Privileges

 All members of the Section shall be entitled to vote for officers and directors and to vote to change the bylaws in accordance with the procedures outlined in these bylaws.